Main survey access

 No need to apply for Special License or SDS in this case.

-#2 Updated by Kevin Mulligan over 6 years ago
+#2 Updated by Kevin Mulligan about 7 years ago

 Thank you very much for drawing my attention to this part of the webpage.
 What I am unable to find in the list of variables are the regional dummies which were contained in the BHPS (I believe there were 11, ranging from Greator London to Scotland).